yaman/fashion-clip-rs/README.md

-# Embed-RS: Rust-based Embedding Transformation Services
+# fashion-clip-rs: Rust-based fashion-clip service

 ![Build Status](https://img.shields.io/badge/build-passing-brightgreen)
 ![License](https://img.shields.io/badge/license-MIT-blue)
 ![Rust Version](https://img.shields.io/badge/rust-recent_version-blue)

 ## 🌟 Introduction
-Introducing Embed-RS, a complete Rust reimagination of our embedding transformation service.
-This version leverages the power of Rust for both GRPC services and as a standalone library, providing highly efficient text and image embeddings.
+fashion-clip-rs is the onnx ready version of [fashion-clip](https://github.com/patrickjohncyh/fashion-clip) transformers model entirely written in Rust with the help of pykeio/ort.
+This version leverages the power of Rust for both GRPC services and as a standalone library, providing highly efficient text and image embeddings especially for fashion with multilingual capability.

 ## 🚀 Features
 - **Entirely in Rust:** Re-written for optimal performance.